 When an inverter AC is put on, the compressor starts slowly and picks up speed gradually and reaches a higher speed than a normal AC for a short period to cool the room faster than a normal AC.
 Once the set temperature of say 22 degrees C is reached, the compressor slows down and has just enough speed to maintain the set temperature of the room.
 The compressor never stops while the AC is on; it just runs very slowly cooling the room just enough to maintain the set temperature.
 The variance in temperature in the room will be in decimals, in our example of 22 degrees it may go down to 21.9 and up to 22.1 degrees, which is negligible.

 A normal one ton AC uses on an average about 1.25 units of electricity every running hour.
-This of course will vary depending on many factors like outside temperature, insulation factor of the room, etc., but 1.25 units of electricity is about the average.
+This of course will vary depending on many factors like outside temperature, insulation factor of the room, etc. but 1.25 units is about the average power consumption of a regular non-inverter 1 Ton AC.
 The 1 ton inverter AC power consumption per hour would be about 40% less than that of a one ton normal AC.
-That means the power consumption of a 1 ton inverter AC will be about 0.75 units of electricity.
+That means a 1 Ton inverter AC power consumption per hour will be about 0.75 units of electricity.
 Assuming 8 hours of operation per day, that will be 10 units of electricity per day for normal AC and only 6 units per day for a 1 ton inverter AC.

 Thus the monthly power bill for a normal AC, assuming Electricity cost at Rs.5- per unit, will Rs.1,500- per month compared to Rs.900- for a 1 ton inverter AC.
 Therefore the saving in electricity cost of a 1 ton inverter AC for a month is Rs.600-, and Rs.7200- per year.